 From Friendship to Ovarian Cancer Research Fundraising

 Years later, the two would find themselves on a team of a different sort: one dedicated to fundraising for ovarian cancer research.
-When Mary Anne was diagnosed in 2004, she decided to participate in a triathlon to raise money for research.
+When Mary Anne was diagnosed in 2004, she decided to participate in a triathlon to raise money for research into the disease.
 “I decided to do the triathlon with her,” Stacey recalled.
+“After all, she was going through chemo; I was healthy.
+It didn’t seem right to respond, ‘I’ll donate.’”

-In 2006, Stacey participated as a member of Team Mary Anne in Seattle’s SummeRun 5K.
+In 2006, two years after Stacey first joined her friend for the triathlon, Mary Anne took on a new fundraising challenge.
+Stacey was right there beside her, participating as a member of Team Mary Anne in Seattle’s SummeRun 5K.
 This walk/run event was started by Dr. Saul Rivkin, founder of the Rivkin Center for Ovarian Cancer Research, and his five daughters in honor of Marsha Rivkin, his late wife and the girls’ mother.

-Mary Anne was named SummeRun’s Survivor of the Year in 2008.
+One of Stacey’s favorite memories from those years of fundraising with her beloved friend is Mary Anne being named SummeRun’s Survivor of the Year in 2008.
 More than $47,000 in donations were attributed to Team Mary Anne that year, the most they had ever raised as SummeRun participants up until that point.
+“There was such an outpouring of love and support for her,” Stacey said.

-Even as she navigated her diagnosis, Mary Anne continued to give back.“Her impact on me was her incredible attitude through adversity,” Stacey shared.
+Even as she navigated her diagnosis, Mary Anne continued to give back and maintain her characteristic positivity, which left an indelible mark on those around her, including Stacey.
+“Her impact on me was her incredible attitude through adversity,” Stacey shared.
 “She focused on hope.
 Raising money for ovarian cancer research gave her that hope.”

 Support Stacey’s fundraiser and learn more about SummeRun.

-Stacey’s advice to others who want to raise funds f is to be persistent.
+Stacey’s advice to others who want to raise funds for our shared cause is to be persistent.
 “Be the squeaky wheel when asking for donations,” she said, explaining that people become busy, so it often takes more than one ask.
 She also uses her fundraising emails as an educational tool, sharing information about ovarian cancer to raise awareness.

 How Play the Day® Supports Ovarian Cancer Research